What is the primary difference between rough endoplasmic reticulu... | Channels for Pearson+

 Multiple Choice

-What is the primary difference between rough endoplasmic reticulum (ER) and smooth endoplasmic reticulum (ER)?
+What is the primary difference between rough endoplasmic reticulum (RER) and smooth endoplasmic reticulum (SER)?

 A

-Rough ER is found only in animal cells, while smooth ER is found only in plant cells.
+RER is found only in animal cells, while SER is found only in plant cells.

 B